Katie Ledecky heads list of swimming favourites at 2019 FINA World Championships

 Ledecky has already stated her intention to complete in the 200m, 400m, 800m, and 1500m freestyle events at Tokyo 2020.

-However, Gwangju will be the first time she attempts the quadruple at one event, and it will be fascinating to see if she can sustain her best form over such a punishing schedule.
+However, Gwangju will be the first time she attempts the quadruple at a world championships, and it will be fascinating to see if she can sustain her best form over such a punishing schedule.

 Perhaps the biggest threat to the American's lofty ambitions comes in the form of fellow Stanford swimmer Taylor Ruck.